nes211/Workshop/README.md

 ### Installation

     Clone the project repository from Git.
-    Import the project into your preferred Java IDE (designed in InteliJ 2023.3).
+    Import the project into your preferred Java IDE (designed in IntelliJ 2023.3).
     Ensure you have the Java version 17 installed.

 ### Configuration